 - Resources / Forms

-Supported by the UA Office of Sustainability and advisors appointed by the Office of the Senior Vice President for Student Affairs and Enrollment Management, as Annual Grant preproposals arrive each fall, the committee goes into full gear, working hard to make sure every single application gets proper consideration.
+Supported by the Dean of Students, as Annual Grant proposals arrive, the committee goes into full gear, working hard to make sure every single application gets proper consideration.

-The Green Fund Committee is part of a set of UA-wide structures established in 2010 to expand the University's sustainability programs.
+The Green Fund Committee was established in 2010 to expand the University's sustainability programs.

 Enter the Board Room (committee members only).